mpoiriert/data-tester/README.rst

 This library is a wrapper around **PHPUnit Assert** class to be able to use a fluent interface on the data you want to test.

+The library can be install via `Composer/Packagist <https://packagist.org/packages/draw/data-tester>`_.

 Here is a quick example of how to use it in a **PHPUnit TestCase**:

 .. code-block:: php